danvuk567/SQL-Fundamentals-and-Best-Practices/SQL-Exploratory-Data-Analysis/readme.md

-* SQL Exploratory Data Analysis
+# SQL Exploratory Table Structure and Data Analysis

-** Table Indices and Constraints
+## Table Indices and Constraints

 Let's look an example of how we can find out what the indexes are on a table.
 We can use this query to find the **Primary Key** and any other indexes on the table called *Global_Index_Targets*.
 We see that the Primary Key *PK_Global_Index_Targets* is the primary eky on the *Date* and *Index_ID* columns.
 We also have a non-unique index *IDX_Global_Index_Targets* on the *Date* column.